-The buzz about some of the best the festival has rounded up in a long time.
+The buzz about Sundance has been largely positive this year and it sounds like the entries were, on a whole, some of the best the festival has rounded up in a long time.
 On Saturday the festival's closing Awards Ceremony was held and the winners were announced.
 Some of last year's outstanding Sundance entries just made it onto the list of Oscar nominations, including Frozen River (which won the Grand Jury Prize last year) and Man on Wire (which won the top Sundance prize in the international documentary category).
 So this year's Sundance wins just might be next year's Oscar nominees, too.

 Here's a rundown of some notable awards: